macasrenata/MacasRenata/README.md

 Hey there, I'm Renata Maçãs  🧙.

-Software Engineer, Mentor, Data Enthusiast, Coffee Lover, Art and History Enjoyer.
+Software Engineer, Coffee Lover, Art and History Enjoyer.

 More about me: https://macasrenata.dev/about/